TalhoukLab/PrOType/array_classifier/README.md

 3. Specify the parameters specific to your system and purpose.
     * **user**: enter your username for your system.
 Type `whoami` in the command line of the server if you are uncertain.
-    * **type**: specify the platform type of the gene expression data you require (affy or agil)
     * **dataSet**: specify the name of the dataset you are calling
-    * **housekeepingNormalize**: "TRUE" performs normalization with respect to the housekeeping genes, otherwise housekeeping genes are simply dropped.
     * **workDir**: your working directory (path where this pipeline exists)
     * **outputDir**: the output directory (path where pipeline outputs will be stored)
     * **inputDir**: path of the raw input data used for clustering